anndd/Top-Posts-Widget/README.md

 **The "blog"** - this is our blog where we track views (see tracking.js below) of blog posts and use the stats in our widget https://anndd.github.io/Top-Posts-Widget/demo/blog.html

-**The Widget** with the top posts from the blog, grouped into three lists 'This Week', 'This Month' and 'All Time'. https://anndd.github.io/Top-Posts-Widget/demo/widget.html
+**The Widget** with the top posts from the blog, organised into three lists 'This Week', 'This Month' and 'All Time'. https://anndd.github.io/Top-Posts-Widget/demo/widget.html

 ## Scripts